 Is Le Creuset Worth It?

-Le Creuset is a premium product with a premium price tag.
-If you’re ready to purchase your lifetime one-and-only set of cookware, or are just tired of replacing certain pieces – particularly items like non-stick pans – then this cookware is a great investment.
+Le Creuset is a premium product with a premium price tag which makes it expensive.
+If you’re ready to purchase your lifetime one-and-only set of cookware, or are just tired of replacing certain pieces – particularly items like nonstick pans – then this cookware is a great investment.

 This cookware is built for heavy use.
 Many of the larger pans offer helper handles opposite the long handle for working with heavy loads under high heat.